-There are subtle changes in the skull and brain after a mild impact to your head; a mild concussion.
-A specialist in functional neurology can correct them.
+Mild concussion may happen after a mild impact to the skull.
+There are subtle changes in the skull and brain after a mild impact to the head.
+Functional neurology treatment can correct those subtle changes to make your brain healthy again.

 A mild impact to the head can cause concussion syndrome; a mild traumatic brain injury (mtbi).
-However, new brain deficits may be so subtle that they get ignored for many years into adulthood.
-We use a physical treatment for mild head trauma.
+However, mild concussion symptoms may be so subtle that they get ignored for many years into adulthood.
+We use a functional neurology treatment method for mild head trauma/mild concussion treatment.

 It is uncommon to identify “brain injury” with a brain scan (MRI or CT scan) after mild head trauma.
 Nothing looks broken or swollen to the radiologist, but there definitely is a change in the brain’s functional neurology.
 A sports-related concussion usually leads to an inability of the child’s brain to perform at the same level as before.
 Symptoms could manifest such as: worse coordination, worse athletic performance, imbalance, bumping into things, repetitive injuries, dizziness or vertigo.
-Also possible are problems with attention, learning, and difficulty doing things with one side of the body compared to the other.
+Also possible are problems with leaky gut, attention, learning, or difficulty with one side of the body compared to the other.

 “Mild TBI results in a constellation of physical, cognitive, vision, emotional, and sleep-related disturbances”